-So, when we hear state governmental officials, many of whom are schools in their states, measure these statements against the considerations we have set out above.
+So, when we hear state governmental officials, many of whom are lawyers, say that it will take fifty, one hundred,or more years to desegregate schools in their states, measure these statements against the considerations we have set out above.
 I do not know how many years it will take to desegregate public schools in the southern states.
 I don't believe anybody knows how long it will take.
 Two things are certain.
 One is that it won't take as long as any diehard southern governmental official wishfully hopes and; secondly, regardless of how long it takes, the period of time will be a much shorter time than it would have been without these Supreme Court decisions.

-In addition to the so-called lawful means of attempting to delay the enforcement of the Supreme Court's ruling, we are witnessing the actions of unlawful groups.
+In addition to the so-called lawful means of attempting to delay the enforcement of the Supreme court's ruling, we are witnessing the actions of unlawful groups.
 These groups, despite the difference in names, are no more and no less than revised versions of the old Ku Klux Klan.
-They are sprouting up in state after state under various names and are set up for the sole purpose of intimidating Americans, of all races, who insist upon enforcement of our Constitution, Many of them have the support of all southern state government officials who have once again condoned them as being over and above the law of the land.
+They are sprouting up in state after state under various names and are set up for the sole purpose of intimidiating Americans, of all races, who insist upon enforcement of our Constitution.
+Many of them have the support of all southern state government and.
 This presents a clear cut issue.
 There is not room enough in this country for our government and groups aimed at opposing our government through unlawful means.
-Both cannot survive.
+Soth cannot survive.
 History has demonstrated that in the past our government has continued to survive.
 Certainly our government, stronger than it has ever been before, will survive these new groups of selfish, prejudiced bigoted criminals.